jakobringler/blog/content/notes/ML Sketching.md

 We can also control all the parameters of the network (called hyperparameters for some obscure ml reason).

 The most important ones are:
-- Uniform Hidden Layers (how big is your network in width)
+- Uniform Hidden Layers (how big is our network in width)
 - Uniform Hidden Width (how many "neurons" each layer has)
 - Batch Size (how many examples to look at before adjusting the weights > average)
 - Learning Rate (how big the steps are the model takes towards the goal / think jumping down mountain or walking carefully)